MSoup/dave-blog/source/_posts/python-wheels.md

 ## Caveats When Building Lambdas

 When building a [lambda](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html) locally to upload to AWS, pip assumes you want to use wheels targetted to your local system and installs the corresponding wheel for it.
 However, your system is not necessarily the same as the target system on AWS.
-This can lead to very cryptic errors.
+Many libraries like `requests` have an `any` tag for the target platform, which means it should work.
+However, it's entirely possible that your system packages the wrong wheels.
+This can lead to very cryptic errors, so be sure to watch your package manager (pip) installation logs, as sometimes, fetching the correct wheel requires specifying the correct platform.

 The solution is tucked away in the above AWS documentation: